 3. To what extent is there congruence between the Commission’s recommendations and what has actually transpired in the 30 years since they were made?

-Historical background: Nursing from the first days of the State of Israel through 1988
+The state of nursing in Israel, 1948–1988

 After Israel declared its independence in 1948, nursing schools providing three-year training courses were opened in all the country’s hospitals.
 An army-run nursing school was also opened in Tel HaShomer Hospital in the Tel Aviv district in response to a severe shortage of human resources.
 Caregivers were trained by women’s organizations and operated under license of the Israeli Ministry of Health.
 The number of practical nurses was particularly high.